amanver16/spring-boot-examples/README.md

 # SpringBootExamples
-This repository contains basic projects developed using Angular+SpringBoot+MongoDb.
+This repository contains projects using SpringBoot, MongoDB etc.

-1. SpringBootDemo: A basic HelloWorld maven project using SpringBoot.